Bruce Gordon, PhD

-Associate Professor in History and Philosophy of Science
+Associate Professor of History and Philosophy of Science

 Ph.D., History and Philosophy of Science (Physics), Northwestern University